heymrcarter/generator-tfstask/README.md

 You can use the group subgenerator to create a new group and add it to the groups array in your task.json.
 Run the following from your project root:

     yo tfstask:group

+###Adding an input
+You can use the input subgenerator to create a new input and add it to the input array in your task.json.
+Run the following from your project rot:

+    yo tfstask:input

 ##License
 [MIT](https://opensource.org/licenses/MIT)